neptoo/neptoo/README.md

 📧 If you want to contact me, you can do it here :

 - Email : heywuq@outlook.com (To verify you are not a bot, please let me know where you saw my email and why you are contacting me.)
+- Or you can create an issue under my repository, I'll contact you asap ...
+(Recommend this way)